elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

 ---
-title: Type Conversion in JavaScript
+title: Type Conversion - JavaScript Interview Questions
 description: Learn how to convert data types in JavaScript.
 There are two types of type conversion - implicit and explicit.
 Frontend Developer Interview Questions
 sidebar_position: 7
 sidebar_label: Type Conversion